mw-orcl/Move_Improve/lab900/content.md

 ​	9.
 Download the new Wallet

 ​	10.
-Run the workload again from your client, but remember to:
+Run the workload again from your new client, but remember to:

-- Copy the new wallet to your new instance
+- Copy the new wallet to your new client.

 - Unzip the wallet